AxisCommunications/axis-aws-kinesis-vsp/README.md

 5. If everything is set up correctly, the stream should show up.
 Wait a number of seconds since there might be a delay.

 ## Known Limitations
+When streaming to AWS Kinesis Video Streams there is a latency which can be affected by the selected AWS region, network setup and video resolution.